Masculine and Feminine Pronouns

 Alright!

-Do you have an idea about the masculine and feminine pronouns?
+Do you have an idea about the masculine and feminine

 If you do, good.
 If you don’t, no worries, you will learn them in just a few seconds.